 Disappointment with intensive surveillance as a solution to the Barrett esophagus problem has stimulated an interest in the possibility of surgically preventing the development of Barrett esophagus.
 The progression of GERD to Barrett esophagus in patients who are receiving treatment with proton pump inhibitors (PPIs) has been reported by several investigators.3-5 This has led to concerns that PPI therapy does not address all aspects of the disease and patients who are at risk of progression need to be identified early in the course of their disease in order to prevent the development of visible Barrett esophagus.
 Recently, it has been reported that biopsies of the squamocolumnar junction that show microscopic intestinalized metaplastic cardiac mucosa in endoscopically normal patients with GERD are predictive of the evolvement of visible Barrett esophagus.6

-A further indicator of progression toward visible Barrett esophagus is a permanent structural alteration of the lower esophageal sphincter (LES) on manometry, resulting in uncontrollable ...
+A further indicator of progression toward visible Barrett esophagus is a permanent structural alteration of the lower esophageal sphincter (LES) on manometry, resulting ...